ariapoy/active-learning-benchmark/README.md

 *Update on 04/17*, we notice that *Zhan et al.* released the source code: <https://github.com/SineZHAN/ComparativeSurveyIJCAI2021PoolBasedAL>

+*Update on 07/23*, we merge our paper to the benchmark."[A More Robust Baseline for Active Learning by Injecting Randomness to Uncertainty Sampling](https://icml.cc/virtual/2023/27400)".
+Please change the branch to **robust-baseline**.

+- `git checkout robust-baseline`

 ## Requriements

 - Ubuntu >= 20.04.3 LTS (focal)